getvictor/website/content/posts/todo-slug/index.md

 The above diagram is a simplified core of our application.
 We have a single Go package for the API layer, which includes controllers (Go handlers) and service (business logic).
 The service layer calls the persistence layer, which constructs the SQL queries and executes them against our MySQL database.
-The API layer is one huge Go package, and the persistence layer is a another separate huge Go package.
+The API layer is one huge Go package, and the persistence layer is another separate huge Go package.

 ## Evolutionary architecture proposal

-At one of our engineering all-hands meetings, I gave a presentation about how we could [scale our codebase a more modular architecture](../scaling-codebase-evolutionary-architecture).
+At one of our engineering all-hands meetings, I gave a presentation about how we could [scale our codebase to a more modular architecture](../scaling-codebase-evolutionary-architecture).
 One of the core ideas of the presentation was that when working on a new feature, we could create a new module, a vertical slice, that would mirror the structure of the legacy code.
 The approach would be similar to microservices, but still within a single compiled binary.

 ```mermaid